-Rajeswari Satish (aka Rajeswari Ranganathan) is a South Indian Carnatic vocalist, currently based in New Jersey, USA.
+Rajeswari Satish (also known as Rajeswari Ranganathan) is a South Indian Carnatic vocalist.
 Rajeswari’s career spans over twenty five years of teaching and thirty five years of performance.

-Throughout her grade school and college years in India, Rajeswari won several prestigious prizes and awards at numerous state and national levels.
-These include prizes at the Madras Music Academy annual competitions, the Sangeet Natak Akademi competitions, and consecutive top prizes at the Kerala State Youth festivals.
-At nineteen, she began regularly performing at All India Radio as an accredited artist.
+As a young student in India, Rajeswari won several prestigious awards at numerous state and national level competitions.
+These include prizes at the Madras Music Academy, the Sangeet Natak Akademi, and consecutive top prizes at the Kerala State Youth festivals.
+At nineteen, she began performing at All India Radio as an accredited artist.

-After completing a degree in Civil Engineering, Rajeswari moved to the US and acquired a master’s degree in Computer Science.
-Her inner quest for a lifelong journey in music started rather inconceivably, during her early years in America.
-From her mid-twenties onward, she chose to focus primarily on music.
-Rajeswari aspires to adhere to the same high musical standards that her esteemed gurus set, in her teaching, practice and performance.
+After completing a degree in Civil Engineering, Rajeswari acquired a master’s degree in Computer Science from the United States.
+After a few years in the software industry, she chose to focus primarily on music.
+In her teaching, practice, and performance, Rajeswari aspires to the high musical standards set by her esteemed gurus.

-Rajeswari has performed numerous concerts in India, including several organizations in Chennai during the December seasons, and in prestigious venues in the USA (Cleveland Aradhana, CMANA, NJ) and in the UK (Nehru Center, Milapfest).
-She has imparted comprehensive training to several students all the way from their initial lessons to full-fledged concert performance levels.
-Many of her students have won prestigious prizes in national level competitions in the USA.
-The state of New Jersey awarded her student a Folk Arts Apprenticeship award to pursue advanced training with Rajeswari as the master artist.
-A familiar face in the community, Rajeswari serves as a key member at Yuva Sangeetha Lahari, an organization that promotes youth talent, and as a founding member at Sunaadam, an organization of performing and teaching musicians settled in the USA.
+Rajeswari has performed extensively in India, including the various venues in Chennai during the December music season, and in prestigious venues in the USA (such as the Cleveland Aradhana, CMANA, New Jersey) and in the UK (such as Nehru Center and Milapfest).
+She has trained many students from beginner to full-fledged concert performance levels, many of whom have won top prizes in national level competitions in the USA.
+For two consecutive years, Rajeswari received a Folk Arts grant from the state of New Jersey to impart advanced training to her student.
+A familiar face in the community, Rajeswari has served as a key member at Yuva Sangeetha Lahari, an organization that promotes youth talent in Carnatic music, and as a founding member at Sunaadam, an organization of performing and teaching musicians settled in the USA.